American Indian languages American Indian cultures What's new on our site today!

 Question: What is a "blood quantum," and why do American Indians argue about it so much?

 Basically, there are four problems with this.
 One, it puts pressure on Indians not to marry white people or their children will lose their heritage, and that bothers a lot of people.
 Two, it means that if some of your ancestors aren't in the records, you can be denied being an Indian.
 Three, it's wrong for outsiders to tell you if you can or can't belong to an ethnic group.
 Nobody makes African-Americans prove their entire family line and apply for some governmental Certificate of Degree of African Blood before they can get a scholarship from the NAACP or put "Black-owned" on their business if they want to.
-And four, most disturbingly: it guarantees the extinction of the American Indian.
+And four, most disturbingly: it guarantees the eventual extinction of the American Indian.
 By this standard, white is the default, and everyone is approaching whiteness.
 Someone who is 1/8 Indian is considered white, and that is the end of their Indianness-- they are white and their children will be white, forever.
 On the other hand, I am 1/8 white, but that doesn't mean that's the end of whiteness in my line.
 It keeps sitting there, just as it has since the 19th century when my white ancestors entered my family.
 Eventually one of my descendants will marry a white person again and hah!
 We will be 1/4 white.
 A person can get more white, but not more Indian.
 Do you see what I mean?
 Every generation, there are fewer people this system thinks are full-bloods, and all the blood quantums get smaller.

 For my part, I think a mixed-blood Indian is just an Indian.
 Before white people came here, the tribes all mixed around a lot, and it didn't make anyone's culture disappear.
 You just belonged where your mother belonged, or, maybe some tribes did it where your father belonged.
-They didn't have to prove who they were.
+They didn't need to prove who they were.
 I'd personally like to see it that way again.
 But there's a problem with that, and it's resources.
 Indian tribes don't have a lot of resources now.
 There is hardly enough money for programs for the people we have.
 If we let in anybody who wanted to come?
 It would be very difficult practically.
-And it would be impossible to get federal money if we couldn't prove anything about blood, and few tribes are wealthy enough to get by without that.
+And it would be impossible to get federal benefits if we couldn't prove anything about blood, and few tribes are wealthy enough to get by without that.
 And, too, there are complaints from Indians that too much intermarriage and 'passing' and leaving the tribe is making us lose our culture.
 Certainly it is making us lose our languages.
-So a lot of people don't want a solution that would encourage more of that.
+So a lot of people don't want any type of solution that would encourage more of that.
 That is why there's disagreement on this issue.
-Personally, I would rather see five non-Indians get Indian status than one Indian be denied it.
+Personally, I would rather see five non-Indians receive Indian status than one Indian be denied it.
 Not all Indians agree with that, but it's what I think.
 The white politicians, of course, want just the opposite.

 Actually, the more I think about the non-Indians--or people with very, very tenuous Indian ancestry who know nothing about the culture--trying to be Indians, the more I think it's not so bad.
 I will admit, I can get very annoyed by wanna-be's.
 Especially, when I was younger they used to think I knew about drugs, and I could get them magic mushrooms or something.
 Now they just think I can get them a spirit guide.
 I guess that's progress.
 But anyway, my point is this: assimilation has devastated us.
 They took us and sent us to boarding schools as children to rob us of our languages.
 They made our religions illegal.
 They turned our culture into something for history class only.
 Now, some yuppie white girl finds out she had a Cherokee great-great-great-grandmother, or somebody says she did, and she wants to be a Cherokee.
 Well, why not?
 In the past, a lot of Indians had rituals where you could take the place of the dead.
 So if someone killed my son, maybe he could end our families' fighting by giving me one of his sons, to take the place of the one he killed.
 Maybe these "wannabes" have come to take the place of what we have lost.
 Why not accept them?
 Not make them citizens of our nations, perhaps, but let's take them in and teach them our ways and our languages and help them raise their children to be some of us.
 Maybe they do have a little bit of Indian blood and it's finding its way back to us.
 That's what I think.
 White people assimilated us.
 Why turn away those who want to assimilate back?